chaelli/blog/src/data/blog-posts/sitecore-9-1-and-federated-authentication.md

 If you just want to try this, without the hassle of a local setup, you can follow these steps to get the whole thing running on Azure quickly:

-• Log into the Azure Portal ([https://portal.azure.com](https://portal.azure.com/) - link for the lazy ones)
+* Log into the Azure Portal ([https://portal.azure.com](https://portal.azure.com/) - link for the lazy ones)
-• Click on "Create a Resource", search for Sitecore, select "Sitecore® Experience Cloud"
+* Click on "Create a Resource", search for Sitecore, select "Sitecore® Experience Cloud"
-• Choose "Create", Enter a Resource Group Name (create new, do not use special characters)
+* Choose "Create", Enter a Resource Group Name (create new, do not use special characters)
-• Configure required Sitecore Settings
+* Configure required Sitecore Settings
-  ◦ Environment

 ![Configure Sitecore Environment on Azure](/assets/blog/sitecore-azure-1.jpg)

-  ◦ Credentials

 ![Configure Sitecore Credentials on Azure](/assets/blog/sitecore-azure-2.jpg)

-  ◦ Choose a supported region

-• Review the terms 😉
+* Review the terms 😉
-• Start the deployment
+* Start the deployment

 Now you need to wait for about 10-15 minutes.
 Then you'll have two new app service instances (any many other resources).
 Sitecore is hosted under `https://sitecore91demo-xxxxxx-single.azurewebsites.net` where xxxxxx is a 6-digit number.
 You can login via `/sitecore` and the password you defined during configuration.